uncefact/spec-untp/website/docs/extensions/ExtensionsMethodology.md

 ### Vocabulary Extensions

 Industry extensions will often leverage existing industry specific vocabularies.
 For example an agriculture extension may reference terms from [Codex Alimentarius](https://www.fao.org/fao-who-codexalimentarius/en/).
-THis is achieved through JSON-LD @context files.
+This is achieved through JSON-LD @context files.

 * Each credential defined by a UNTP extension MUST reference a JSON-LD @context file that defines all additional terms.
 * JSON-LD @context files defined by a UNTP extension MUST NOT redefine terms in the corresponding UNTP @context file.